usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step1/info.md

+&#127919; In this step you will ...

+* Access Juice Shop profile page triggering an application error

 ### Access Juice Shop profile page

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***` before accessing the backend (otherwise you'll see a `HTTP 502 Bad Gateway` error)!